mletenay/home-assistant-goodwe-inverter/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

 # GoodWe Inverter Sensor Component for Home Assistant

-The GoodWe Inverter Sensor component will retrieve data from an GoodWe inverter connected to your local network.
+The GoodWe Inverter Sensor component will retrieve data from a GoodWe inverter connected to your local network.
-It has been tested and developed on an GoodWe ET and it might work for other inverters as well, as long as they listen on UDP port 8899.
+It has been tested on GoodWe ET, ES and EM families of inverters.
+It may work for other inverters as well, as long as they listen on UDP port 8899 and respond to supported communication protocols.

 The values will be presented as sensors in [Home Assistant](https://home-assistant.io/).